canonical/spark-client-snap/docs/how-to/h-spark-streaming.md

 juju relate kafka-test-app  kafka-k8s
 ```

-For consumption of these messages using Spark, Spark would need the credentials to connect to Kafka.
+In order to consume these messages, credentials are required to establish a connection between Spark and Kafka.

-To retrieve these credentials from kafka, we need to setup data-integrator which will help with credential retrieval as shown below.
+We need to setup the Juju data-integrator module, which perform credential retrieval as shown below.

 ```shell
 juju deploy data-integrator --series=jammy --channel=edge --config extra-user-roles=consumer,admin --config topic-name=spark-streaming-store